HarshadRanganathan/ireland-immigration-board/website/docs/first-time-new-home-buyer-guide.md

    - Some banks may ask for your credit report in your home country/explanations if they notice transactions to your home country

-   - Rejection with one bank doesn't mean rejection will all banks
+   - Rejection with one bank doesn't mean rejection with all banks

    - AIP mortgage amount depends on your annual salary, repayment capabilities (child, existing loans - all factor), your savings per month, exception approval etc.